ecotoneframework/ecotone/README.md

 - amqp add possibility to define point to point or publish subscribe amqp backend channel
 - possibility to order event handler
 - gateway and endpoint same parameter converters?
 Check how it's handled in java
+- should throw exception if class not found